jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

 > address space.
 If goroutines were just threads, system resources would run out
 > at a much smaller number.

-A few kilobytes per goroutine; that isn’t bad at all\!
+A few kilobytes per goroutine; that isn’t bad at all!
 Let’s try and verify that for ourselves.
 But before we do, we have to cover one interesting thing about
 goroutines: the garbage collector does nothing to collect goroutines that have been abandoned somehow.
 If I write the following: